 Native American tribes called Currituck home.
 The barrier island of what is now Corolla was used for fishing and hunting.
 Europeans began settling in the area and resided on the mainland in the late 1600’s.

-By the mid-1800’s, there were several communities on the island.
-The Currituck beach lighthouse was set to be built in 1873.
-The lighthouse was lit on December 1st, 1875 and the U.S. Lifesaving Service was in full effect.
+By the mid-1800s, several communities were on the island.
+The Currituck Beach lighthouse was set to be built in 1873.
+It was lit on December 1st, 1875, and the U.S. Lifesaving Service was in full effect.

 Wild Horses